phbradley/conga/README.md

 ```

 # Updates

+* 2020-12-31: (EXPERIMENTAL) New mode of analysis, TCR clumping, to detect
+clustered regions of TCR space.
+This mode will identify TCR clonotypes that have
+more TCRdist neighbors at specified distance thresholds in the analyzed dataset
+than would be expected by chance under
+a simple null model based on shuffling the observed alpha-beta and V-J pairings
+while (mostly) preserving V(D)J rearrangement statistics.
+Accessed through the
+`conga/scripts/run_conga.py` script with the flag `--tcr_clumping` or when
+using `--all` to run all major analyses.
+Also accessible in the python package
+via the `conga.tcr_clumping.assess_tcr_clumping` routine.
+Note that this
+analysis does not use the GEX information at all.
+Inspired by ALICE from Walczak
+and Mora and TCRnet from the VDJtools folks.

+* 2020-12-31: C++ implementation of TCRdist distance calculations for speed and
+to power the 'TCR clumping' analysis.
+Requires C++ compiler.
+Code is stored in
+`conga/tcrdist_cpp` and compiled as described above in the Installation section.

 * 2020-09-16: (EXPERIMENTAL) Added a preliminary implementation of the
 Hotspot autocorrelation algorithm developed by the Yosef lab, for finding informative features
 in multi-modal data (check out the [github repo](https://github.com/YosefLab/Hotspot)